itslanguage/itslanguage-docs/docs/api/assignments.md

 ### Response

-The response is a JSON list with challenges.
+The response is a JSON list with assignments.
 The ``digest`` field is the filename without extension for a given recording.

 ```http